adriancarriger/pv-site/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.22-1.

 ## Development server

-Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+- `npm run hmr` is similar to `ng serve` with the added feature of push changes the DOM without a full page reload!

 ## Code scaffolding